 My Experience with Skin Cancer:

 That's not the only skin cancer I've had removed, either.
-The first one was on my forehead and was removed when I was about 23 or 24.
-I've had a total of around 10 removed through the years — maybe more.
+The first one was on my forehead and was removed when I was 24.
+I've had a total of around 10 removed throughout the years — maybe more.

 If my picture and story don't scare you away from tanning beds and the sun, then you might want to check out the article These Selfies Are A Serious Skin Care Wakeup Call on Refinery 29.
 (It's also somewhat graphic.)
 And for the teens reading this post, check out Teen Tanners: The New Faces of Melanoma.

 The bottom line is that you can act to reverse and prevent future skin damage IF you make it a daily priority to care for your skin.
 Prevention is always your best option!
 Wear generous amounts of sunscreen and limit your time in the sun during harsh mid-day hours, stay hydrated, and always focus on eating to nourish your body.
-Please let me know in the comments if you have any questions about skin care tips or my routine.
+Please let me know in the comments if you have any questions about skin care tips or my routine, and be sure to sign up for our email for additional tips.